OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 ## Codeblocks

+Codeblocks are used in a number of different constructs in mini, however there are actually two distinct kinds of codeblocks.
+In general, only one of these two kinds may be used for a given construct, therefore it is necessary to describe the distinction between these variants.

 `{` [*statement*]* `}`

 > This is a statement codeblock, it is a sequence of zero or more statements, enclosed in curly braces.
-Statement codeblocks form the bodies of functions, `if` and `loop` statements.
+Statement codeblocks form the bodies of functions, `if` and `loop` statements, among other constructs.
 Local variables may be declared and used within a codeblock.
 A local variable that is declared within a codeblock can be used only within that same codeblock (or other codeblocks nested inside of it).

 `{` [*statement*]* *expression* `}`

 > This is an expression codeblock, the statements are executed in order, with the same behavior as statement codeblocks, and then *expression* is evaluated, with access to locals defined in *statement*s.
 > The type of the codeblock is the same as the type of *expression*.

+The major distinction in usage between the two types is that statement codeblocks cannot be used as an expression, and cannot return a value.
+So in contexts where a value is needed, expression codeblocks are generally used, and in contexts where a return value isn't needed, statement contexts are generally used.

 ## Statements